dongyuwei/SymSpell.js/readme.md

 * Install dev dependencies with `npm install`
 * Modify code in the src folder
 * Run `gulp build` to rebuild the js in the dist folder.
+* run `npm test` to execture the unit test for small word set.
 * run `npm start` to execture the test file.

 Feel free to submit pull requests